keyaloding/keyaloding/README.md

 <h2><img align="center" src="https://github.com/keyaloding/keyaloding/blob/main/icons/experience.gif" width="29"/> Experience</h2>

-- **Software Engineering Intern** at Vertex Inc | June 2025 - present
+### Vertex Inc, *Software Engineering Intern* | June 2025 - August 2025
-  - Analyze and optimize product performance using profiling tools, performance models, and queueing theory as a member of the Performance Engineering team
+  - Analyzed and optimized product performance using profiling tools, performance models, and queueing theory as a member of the Performance Engineering team
-  - Develop and execute automated performance tests to measure system scalability, identify bottlenecks, and validate enhancements across distributed systems
+  - Developd and executed automated performance tests to measure system scalability, identify bottlenecks, and validate enhancements across distributed systems
-  - Assist in building and refining CI/CD pipelines and monitoring infrastructure using AWS cloud technologies and DevOps best practices
+  - Assisted in building and refining CI/CD pipelines and monitoring infrastructure using AWS cloud technologies and DevOps best practices

-- **Software Engineering Intern** at the Salk Institute for Biological Studies
-  | June 2024 - October 2024
+### Salk Institute for Biological Studies, *Software Engineering Intern* | June 2024 - October 2024
   - Built a Python web app using Streamlit and pygfx that allows users to interact with real-time visualizations by offering a more interactive and dynamic experience